 You do not need a fancy or expensive lens to shoot awesome fireworks photos.
 Fireworks are sufficiently bright that shooting at an aperture of f/8 is more than sufficient and will get you optimal sharpness from most lenses.

 In general, you want a wide-angle lens for fireworks.
-I shoot the large fireworks show on Seattle’s Lake Union every year and I end up using a 24mm focal length on a full-frame camera.
+I shoot the large fireworks show on Seattle’s Lake Union every year, and I use a 24mm focal length on a full-frame camera.
 This would translate into a 16mm lens on an APS-C crop-sensor camera.
 I am usually very close to the show at these wide focal lengths.

-Focal length obviously depends on how far away you are from the show, but every time I shoot the fireworks, I underestimate just how tall the largest shells are and find myself zooming out.
+The focal length depends on how far away you are from the show, but every time I shoot the fireworks, I underestimate just how tall the largest shells are and find myself zooming out.

-If you are feeling creative or plan to operate a second camera, zoomed-in shots can also be interesting.
+Zoomed-in shots can also be interesting if you feel creative or plan to operate a second camera.
 There can be groundworks or crowd elements that can be an opportunity to try a shot with a 70-200mm telephoto lens, for example.

 Focus for fireworks